Sign-in to Account

 How to Protect Yourself from Ticks while Camping

-Written by Aptive Environmental September 5, 2019
+Written by Aptive Pest Control September 5, 2019

 Ah, the great outdoors.
 Connecting with nature is a lot of fun and provides many people with a necessary escape from reality.
 However, there are a few pests that can cause you some serious trouble when you're out in the woods.
 Of all the pests you are likely to encounter on the trail, ticks, in particular, can be a major concern for casual and avid campers alike.
 While ticks are difficult to detect, there are a few steps you can take to limit your chances of exposure.
 Knowing where ticks tend to live, how to check for ticks and what preventative measures to take can help keep you safe from ticks.